kir0ul/ncc2019_more-in-common/README.md

 ```
 Which yields:
 ```
-python main.py --help
 Usage: main.py [OPTIONS] COMMAND [ARGS]...

 Options:
   --help  Show this message and exit.

 Commands:
-  get   Get tweets from Twitter according to the specified HASHTAGS. read  Read already saved tweets from IMPORT_FOLDER and export them to...
+  get    Get tweets from Twitter according to the specified HASHTAGS. query  Query on already saved data read   Read already saved tweets from IMPORT_FOLDER and export them to... stats  Compute statistics on already saved data
 ```

 ### Getting data from Twitter (optional if you get your data another way like DMI-TCAT)